A Public Charter School K through 5th

 A variety of skills, sports, games, and healthy lifestyle lessons are taught throughout the year, with an emphasis on working together and having fun!
 Our goal is to teach students that exercise can be fun, and to prepare them for a life of physical activity.
 Healthy bodies equal healthy minds!

 An innovative curriculum that not only fosters critical and creative thinking, teamwork, and problem solving, but also empowers kids to use their heads, hearts, and hands – the three H’s.
-Since 1999, thousands of students have benefited from Team Mastermind.
-At Mountain School students in grades 2-5 have one Mastermind seminar each week.
+Since 1999, thousands of students have benefited from Team Masternmind.
 The hands-on seminars introduce themes that students discuss and then solve in teams.
-Teams then engineer devices and structures that explain the problem .
+Teams then engineer devices and structures that explain the problem.
 For more information about Team Mastermind, click here.

-Copyright©2019.
+Copyright©2019-2022.
 All Rights Reserved.
-The content of this public charter school website specializing in small class sizes and creative instruction for Pre-K through 5th Grade in Math, Reading, Language, Arts, Social Studies, Science, and Physical Education is owned exclusively by Mountain Charter School.
+The content of this Flagstaff public elementary charter school website specializing in small class sizes with private and creative instruction for Pre-K through 5th Grade in Math, Reading, Language, Arts, Social Studies, Science, and Physical Education is owned exclusively by Mountain Charter School [Flagstaff, Arizona].